RasPhilCo/IdeaMachine/README.md

 * As a user, I should be able to edit my ideas.
 * As a user, I should be able to submit feedback.
 * As a user, I should be able to reset my password.
+* As a user, I should be able to favorite ideas I really like.